KuyaKoya/SAHI/README.md

 2. **For speed**: Use single strategy inference (`inference/infer_sahi_htil_iteration.py`)
 3. **For enhanced contrast**: Use CLAHE preprocessing (`inference/infer_clahe_sahi.py`)
 4. **🆕 For multiple models**: Use multi-model ensemble (`inference/infer_multi_model_multi_sahi_with_clahe.py`) - **now with fixed Detectron2 support**
+5. **🆕 For selective execution**: Use `inference/infer_selective_models.py` to run only specific models and save time/resources
-5. **Manual corrections**: Focus on missed detections and false positives
+6. **Manual corrections**: Focus on missed detections and false positives
-6. **Iterative improvement**: Retrain → Infer → Correct → Repeat
+7. **Iterative improvement**: Retrain → Infer → Correct → Repeat
-7. **PDF processing**: Place PDFs in `pdfs/` folder and use PDF2Image conversion
+8. **PDF processing**: Place PDFs in `pdfs/` folder and use PDF2Image conversion
-8. **Virtual environment**: Always use a virtual environment to avoid dependency conflicts
+9. **Virtual environment**: Always use a virtual environment to avoid dependency conflicts
-9. **🆕 Overlapping boxes**: The enhanced fusion algorithm automatically handles overlapping room detections
+10. **🆕 Overlapping boxes**: The enhanced fusion algorithm automatically handles overlapping room detections
-10. **🆕 Model confidence**: Both YOLOv11 and Detectron2 models now use 85% confidence threshold for better quality
+11. **🆕 Model confidence**: Both YOLOv11 and Detectron2 models now use 85% confidence threshold for better quality
+12. **🆕 Resource optimization**: Use `--yolo` only for fast inference, `--all` for maximum accuracy

 ## Model Support